Bet Slip

 Real Madrid vs Al Hilal Prediction

-Madrid’s squad for the tournament is deep and versatile.
-Thibaut Courtois and Andriy Lunin provide experience in goal, while the defence is bolstered by the likes of Eder Militao, Antonio Rudiger, and new signing Alexander-Arnold.
+Madrid’s squad for the tournament is an impressive one.
+Thibaut Courtois and Andriy Lunin provide experience in goal, while the defence is bolstered by the likes of Eder Militao, Antonio Rudiger, and new signings Alexander-Arnold and Dean Huijsen.
 In midfield, the blend of Jude Bellingham, Eduardo Camavinga, and Aurelien Tchouameni offers both energy and control.
+Modric, despite his imminent departure, will remain at the club for this tournament.
 The attack, meanwhile, is spearheaded by Vinicius Junior, Kylian Mbappe, and Rodrygo, with Endrick and Brahim Diaz providing further options.
-The absence of Modric will be felt, but the squad’s depth should allow Alonso to rotate as needed.

 Al-Hilal enter the tournament with confidence, having secured their place as Saudi Pro League champions and boasting a squad rich in both international experience and youthful promise.